STOP ANIMAL CRUELTY

 Stop Animal Cruelty is an all-volunteer animal welfare group that works tirelessly rescuing pets from the high-kill city shelter in Malvern, AR.
 We also rescue abused, neglected, abandoned and owner surrendered pets or horses in both Hot Spring & Garland Counties.
 We re-home as many of them as possible ourselves or search for other "no kill" rescue groups from around the country who are willing to take pets from out of their areas to assist in re-homing.
 Not one treatable pet has lost its life in the Malvern shelter since late 2011, due to the tireless efforts and awesome dedication of the volunteers at Stop Animal Cruelty.
 For SAC volunteers, rescuing is a way of life it's not just a trend.
 It is not just the right thing to do it's who we are.

-Stop Animal Cruelty amazingly rescued, re-homed or assisted in the re-homing of over 750 pets and provided over 400 people with assistance last year.
+Stop Animal Cruelty amazingly rescued, re-homed or assisted in the re-homing of over 800 pets and provided over 300 people with assistance so far this year.
 All of which was accomplished by volunteers and with volunteer foster homes.
 Most people are surprised to hear we only have foster homes and no shelter.
 People often confuse us with the local “Humane Society” or “Animal Control” however they are different organizations entirely.
 Stop Animal Cruelty is the premier animal welfare organization in our area.
 We are a “No Kill” organization as we never have a healthy or treatable pet euthanized.
 Our program isn't limited to just healthy animals, particular breeds or the highly adoptable.
 We are proud to be an all-volunteer organization where our donations directly benefit our rescued pets as we do not pay people to provide care for our pets nor to operate our thrift store.
 Thankfully there is no shelter facility with large overhead costs to cover.

 SAC has certified Humane Investigators who responded to over 236 reports of abuse or neglect last year in Hot Spring & Garland Counties and intervened whenever necessary by way of education, or if need be prosecution.
 We are now the only local animal welfare organization that investigates reports of animal cruelty as unfortunately the local “Humane Society” will no longer provide this service.